Residential Visits and Trips

 Cultural Capital is “the essential knowledge that pupils need to be educated citizens, introducing them to the best that has been thought and said and helping to engender an appreciation of human creativity and achievement.”

-Within school, a key way of increasing cultural capital is to organise various trips and speakers.
-What and who will give our children experiences of life betond the school and community walls.
+Within school, a key way of increasing cultural capital is to organise events, workshops and speakers who will give our children experiences of life beyond the school and community walls.

 Love Hope Community Compassion Courage